Martin ling

 We got a penalty then spent the rest of the game defending deeper and deeper - it actually was nothing short of embarassing.

 I can see your point - but I see that Exeter result at their gaff as a good display of defensive work, frustrating the Greasers who didn't seem to have a clue how to cope with the amount of players we had behind the ball.
-Manse was immense in that game.
+Manse was immense in that game.brucie wrote:Scott - your view is hampered by not being able to watch the matches.
+Our position in the table was irrelevant to the way we were playing before Ling went off sick.
+We didn't end up in the mire because Ling went off sick, it was in fact in spite of that.

 Exeter threw everything at us and we held firm - it was an excellent result against our neighbours riding high in the league and giving it the "Billy big-bo****ks" attitude.